Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Origin of the area law: basic setup for generalized Schwarzschild metrics

-In this section we propose to identify the origin of the area law for the entropy through the bookkeeping of the relevant degrees of freedom.
-A complete analysis takes us to the statistical counting leading to the thermodynamics of the scalar field $\Phi$ with action~(\ref{eq:scalar_action}).
-The standard procedure starts with resolution of the field in terms of creation and annihilation operators, which involves a complete set of orthonormal modes that satisfy the Klein-Gordon equation.
-For the static metric~(\ref{eq:RN_metric}) in generalized Schwarzschild coordinates $(t, r,\Omega )$, the time coordinate can be separated via a Fourier resolution by means of the Killing vector $\mbox{\boldmath $\xi$ }\! $, such that the corresponding eigenmodes of positive frequency $\omega$ satisfy $\mbox{\boldmath $\xi$ }\! \Phi = - i \omega \, \Phi$.
-The spatial part of each mode is further rewritten in Liouville normal form~\cite{BH_thermo_CQM} by the substitution $ \phi (r,\Omega ) = Y_{l m } \big( \Omega \big) \, u (r) \, [f(r)]^{-1/2} \, r^{-(D-2)/2} $, where the angular dependence of the ultraspherical harmonics $Y_{l m } \big( \Omega \big)$ [with eigenvalues $\lambda_{l,D} =l(l+D-3) $] supplements the normal radial behavior
+The basic strategy is to identify the origin of the area law for the entropy through the bookkeeping of the relevant degrees of freedom.
+The standard procedure is based on the Fourier expansion of the quantum field with a complete set of orthonormal modes $\Phi_{\omega_{s},s} = \phi_{s} (r, \Omega ) \, e^{-i\omega_{s}t} $ that satisfy the Klein-Gordon equation in the black-hole background,